The Flatness You Already Recognize

 The psychedelic therapy movement adds another signal.
 The FDA granted breakthrough therapy designation to psilocybin for treatment-resistant depression.
 The projected market: $8 billion by 2028.
 We hold mixed views on psychedelics — the clinical data is promising, the risks are real and incompletely understood.
 But the demand signal is unmistakable.
 People are willing to dissolve ordinary consciousness to find what ordinary life no longer provides.

 The global wellness economy hit $4.2 trillion in 2023.
 Yes, some of that is $90 candles promising "alignment."
-But underneath the noise, millions are actively constructing the meaning infrastructure their society stopped providing.
+But underneath the noise, millions are actively constructing the meaning infrastructure the anticivilization stopped providing.
 Men's groups, women's circles, intentional communities, co-living spaces for adults over 30 — all growing rapidly.
 People are rebuilding the communal structures that eroded, from scratch, on purpose.

-The Stoic concept of prosoche — disciplined attention management — is particularly relevant.
+The Stoic concept of prosoche — disciplined attention management — is particularly relevant to your daily experience.
 In a culture of infinite distraction, the ability to direct attention intentionally is not a luxury skill.
 It is the foundation of directed action.
 Without it, even motivated people spin.
 Energy without a channel dissipates into noise.
+You know this.
+You have lived it.

-The Genius framework — Current, Desired, Actions, Results — is, in our view, an operationalized version of the Stoic dichotomy of control.
+The Genius framework — Current, Desired, Actions, Results — is an operationalized version of the Stoic dichotomy of control.
 Four questions, asked daily:

 Where am I now?
-(Honest assessment — not where I wish I were.)
+(Honest assessment — not where you wish you were.)
 Where do I want to be?
 (Direction — the Desired state.)
 What will I do today?
-(Actions — the only category fully within my control.)
+(Actions — the only category fully within your control.)
 What actually happened?
-(Results — the feedback that corrects my course.)
+(Results — the feedback that corrects your course.)

 This is Frankl's dereflection in practice.
 Stop searching for meaning.
 Pick up the four questions.
 Answer them honestly.
 Do the actions.
 Record what happens.
 Meaning arrives as a byproduct of the directed doing, not as a prerequisite for starting.

-We don't know.
+We do not know whether any of this can reverse the structural drift at civilization scale.
 That is the honest answer, and we hold it without embarrassment.

 We know meaning can be rebuilt individually.
 The clinical evidence for meditation, structured journaling, community participation, and purpose-driven goal-setting is strong.
 People who practice these consistently report higher meaning, better health outcomes, and more durable relationships.